 Are you experiencing hand/wrist pain that is not getting better?
+You are at the right place.
 Get professional diagnosis and treatment on your hand/wrist pain today.
 Effective treatment, Non Surgery.
-Call us at (65) 64712744 or Email to: email@example.com to schedule for an appointment today.
+Call/SMS us at (65) 66532625 or Email to: email@example.com to schedule for an appointment today.

 Hand and Wrist pain can be caused by one or more of a number of different disorders.
 Lifestyle diseases will become more common as we live longer and lead more active lives.
 Hand and wrist pain are among these lifestyle diseases.
 They are usually amenable to simple treatment strategies, provided they are diagnosed early.